Learning Diffusion Policies for Robotic Manipulation of Timber Joinery under Fabrication Uncertainty

-Table~\ref{tab:demo_ablation_sr} summarizes the results of the demonstration quantity ablation study.
+Table~\ref{tab:demo_count_sr} summarizes the results of the demonstration quantity study.
 Policies trained on only 25 demonstrations failed to fully converge and achieved no success during rollouts, and were therefore excluded from the reported results.
-Fig.~\ref{fig:demo_ablation} shows a pronounced drop in success rate at the 10~mm mortise offset when the number of demonstrations was reduced, likely due to insufficient coverage of the state-action space in the demonstration data.
+Fig.~\ref{fig:demo_count} shows a pronounced drop in success rate at the 10~mm mortise offset when the number of demonstrations was reduced, likely due to insufficient coverage of the state-action space in the demonstration data.
+Consistent with this observation, we find a statistically significant positive trend between demonstration count and success rate (Section~\ref{stats_analysis}).
+A binomial GLM with log$_2$-scaled demonstration count yields a significant effect ($p=0.0036$), with an estimated odds ratio of 1.42 per doubling of demonstrations, meaning that each time the number of demonstrations is doubled, the likelihood of successful task completion increases by approximately 42\%.

 The results suggest a performance inflection point between 200 and 400 demonstrations, beyond which the policy gains a substantial improvement in its ability to handle positional uncertainty.
 This trend indicates that under higher uncertainty, diffusion policies may require a critical mass of demonstrations to adequately represent recovery behaviors.

 Notably, the total number of demonstrations required to achieve robust performance was much higher than anticipated.
-This is likely attributable to the trajectory subsampling strategy used during policy learning (Section~\ref{methods:policy_learning}), which significantly reduced the total number of training samples available to the policy.
-Future research should utilize alternative data preprocessing strategies to maintain a sufficient quantity of training data to enable reliable policy learning.
+This is likely attributable to the trajectory subsampling strategy used during policy training (Section~\ref{policy_learning}), which significantly reduced the total number of training samples available to the policy.
+Future research should utilize alternative data preprocessing strategies to maintain a sufficient quantity of training data to enable more reliable policy learning.